GabyGold67/FourBitLedDigitalTube/README.md

 ---
 ### **getInstanceNbr**();
 ### Description:
-Returns an unsigned short integer value indicating the instantition number it was given to the object.
+Returns an unsigned short integer value indicating the instantiation number it was given to the object.
 Each time the class is instantiated the created object receives a serial instantiation number that can be used in order to identify each object in case of need.
+### Parameters:
+**None**
 ### Return value:
-The unsigned short number indicating the identificacion Instance Number.
+The unsigned short number indicating the identification Instance Number.
 ### Use example:
 **`myLedDisp.getInstanceNbr();`**